 From the Public Survey which the Project Team prepared, respondents made clear that the character of the community is important to them.
-Between the wooded character of the Southlands, the agricultural lands of the North, and the historic character of neighborhoods like Cheshire, respondents found great value in the history of the Town and its natural, scenic character.
+Between the wooded character of the southern portion of the Town, the agricultural lands of the north, and the historic character of neighborhoods like Cheshire, respondents found great value in the history of the Town and its natural, scenic character.